danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-04-case-sensitive-string-contains-checks-in-swift.md

 string.contains("Contains") // => false
 ```

-To allow for case-insensitive contains checks, you could lower-case both strings:
+To allow for case-insensitive contains checks, you can lower-case both strings:

 ```swift
 string.lowercased().contains("Contains".lowercased()) // => true
 ```

-However, this is not performant, since you create two new strings to perform this check.
+This is however not performant, since you create two new strings to perform this check.

 You could use `range` instead, and provide it with a `.caseInsensitive` option:

 ```swift
 string.range(of: "Contains", options: .caseInsensitive) != nil // => true